learn-co-curriculum/html-iframes-lab/README.md

 After you're finished, submit a pull request on Github by typing "learn submit" in the terminal and move on to the next lesson!

-<p class='util--hide'>View <a href='https://learn.co/lessons/html-map-contact-form-code-along'>HTML Map Contact Form Code Along</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/html-map-contact-form-code-along'>HTML Map Contact Form Code-Along</a> on Learn.co and start learning to code for free.</p>
+<p class='util--hide'>View <a href='https://learn.co/lessons/html-map-contact-form-code-along'>HTML Map Contact Form Code-along</a> on Learn.co and start learning to code for free.</p>